PlebLab/Top-Builder-Season-2/.github/ISSUE_TEMPLATE/top-builder-team-submission-2025.md

 2. **Detailed Submissions**: Provide comprehensive information to assist the judges in evaluating your project effectively.
 3. **Submission Deadlines**: Adhere to submission deadlines for each round to remain in good standing.

-For a detailed example of what your project submission should look like from Round 1 to 3, refer to this [perfect example from last year's Top Builder](https://github.com/PlebLab/Top-Builder-Season-1/issues/16).
-This guide will show you how to structure your updates week to week, and what's expected in your submissions for the 1st and 2nd rounds.

 ## 🧑‍🤝‍🧑 The Team
 - **Team Name**:
 - **Number of Founders**: